YetAnotherNerd/whatlastgenre/README.md

 artist only, genres without counts and terms with counts (see [doc](http://developer.echonest.com/docs/v4/))

+##### whatcduser and whatcdpass options
+Credentials for What.CD.
+Storing the password in the config file is optional, if you only set your username you will be asked for the password every run.

 ##### whitelist option
 Path to your custom whitelist.
 Use [shipped whitelist](wlg/data/genres.txt) if empty (default).
 Make sure the aliases and replacements from